-Once the Delta 1010's hardware and driver software are properly installed, it is ready for use with your music application software.
-Some of these applications may require you to highlight or enable the Delta 1010 drivers within the program, and others may have a utility that analyzes or profiles the audio cards in your system and enables the drivers.
-Your software should have an audio device driver setup page, as well as a MIDI driver setup page.
+Once the Delta 1010LT's hardware and driver software are properly installed, it is ready for use with your music application software.
+Some of these applications may require you to highlight or enable the Delta 1010LT drivers within the program, and others may have a utility that analyzes or profiles the audio cards in your system and enables the drivers.
+Your software should have an audio device driver setup page.

-WINDOWS MME AUDIO INPUT DEVICES: All Delta 1010 analog and S/PDIF inputs may be used simultaneously for a total of 10 input channels.
-Within your software application(s), the names of the Delta 1010 audio input devices are:
+WINDOWS MME AUDIO INPUT DEVICES: All Delta 1010LT analog and S/PDIF inputs may be used simultaneously for a total of 10 input channels.
+Within your software application(s), the names of the Delta 1010LT audio input devices are: